ONSdigital/application-profile/README.md

 ### Adopt common identifiers

 CSV on the Web (CSVW) standard adds metadata to describe the contents and structure of comma-separated values (CSV) data files thus bringing the power of linked-data to the versatile CSV format.
+CSVW  does this by providing a standard for sharing additional information which describes the characteristics of the data in a CSV file.
+This is what is termed as the metadata of the CSV file,

 We should adopt common and unambiguous identifiers for data items such as ONS geography codes or ISO-8601 time intervals.